JulsIII/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
-  dansRoll & zoesRoll are both in closure with the outside of it.
+  -dansRoll & zoesRoll are both closure, the roll and name are reaching out to the outer scope level.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
-  The name "Dan" is always the same, the number outcome of the roll can be different each time.
+  -The name "Dan" is always the same, the number outcome of the roll can be different each time.

 c.
 What is the lexical scope of `newRoll`?
-  the ftn personalDice(name)
+  -the function "personalDice(name)"

 ### Task 2c - Exit Ticket

 Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/WjSzNh9gDrD8Xn8hw/enY3yPRP3nEm7E).
+  Done!
 The completion of these questions is mandatory for MVP.
 However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
 This is Lambda School testing itself!
 Please answer honestly and to the best of your ability without using external references.
+  Done!

 ### Task 3 - Stretch Goals

 After you have completed the requirements, **create** a new file called `stretch.js` and practice more with closures.
 There are no tests for these problems.